 Because inbound is so hot, SaaS companies tend to neglect outbound.
 While outbound methods aren’t necessarily the best go to market strategy, there’s a good chance they are.

-If there’s not a huge need for quality content in your niche or lots of low-hanging SEO fruit, then 9 times out of 10, outbound is what you should focus on as a very early stage SaaS.
+If there’s not a huge need for content marketing in your niche or lots of low-hanging SEO fruit, then 9 times out of 10, outbound is what you should focus on as a very early stage SaaS.

 What do SaaS companies need to decide on?
 Even if you don’t think your product has a niche, you still identify the best niche to start marketing your product too.
 Later, you can go wide, but in the beginning it’s all about going deep and narrow.